“Talent is a pursued interest. In other words, anything that you’re willing to practice, you can do.” Source

 As an Amazon Associate, we earn from qualifying purchases.

 This core belief challenges a common myth that holds many people back.
 Bob Ross taught us that the ability to learn a skill is not reserved for a chosen few.
 It is available to anyone willing to put in the time and effort.
+The philosophy behind “talent is a pursued interest. anything that you’re willing to practice, you quote origin” reminds us that success comes from sustained effort.
 Consequently, his philosophy is a powerful tool for unlocking potential in any area of your life, far beyond a canvas.

 The Myth of Talent vs. The Power of Mindset